 Shape = Oval

-Select these Word Options, press Accept when done:
+Punctuation = Yes *Select these Layout Options, press Accept when done:

 Numbers = Yes (to allow for 2014)